ChrisBaehr/Chess-OUTDATED-/README.md

 ⠀
 ### Playability

-Chess games can already be played with only a few game interactions missing:

-    • Checkmates depending on a piece being pinned to the king
-    • Stalemate by three-fold
+The threefold repetition stalemate is the only game interaction currently missing.

-Apart from that I've made sure to add every other rule I could think of, even the less common ones:
+Apart from that I've made sure to add every other rule I could think of, even the uncommon ones:

-    • Pinned pieces
-    • Castling king and queen side
+    • Castling
-    • Discovered checks
+    • Discovered Checks
-    • Forced king move
+    • Pinned Pieces (+checkmates depending on a pinned piece)
+    • Forced Stalemate (no legal moves/ not enough pieces to checkmate)
-    • En passant
+    • En Passant

 ⠀
 ### Code Quality